 Our Needs Assessment identifies key priorities and uses these to guide and inform our investment in hundreds of community-based treatment and support services across the state.

 In doing this, WA Primary Health Alliance is shaping, strengthening and sustaining a health system that is fit for the future and works for people, particularly those most at risk of poor health outcomes.

 Our role is to work with our partners to develop a health system that works for people, ensuring they can access excellent care closer to home.

 The Needs Assessment identifies unmet health and service needs and prioritises opportunities for planning and service delivery in primary healthcare.

-Primary Health Networks submit a Needs Assessment to the Commonwealth Department of Health every three years and continue to assess need on an annual basis.
+Primary Health Networks submit a Needs Assessment to the Australian Government Department of Health and Aged Care every three years and continue to assess need on an annual basis.

 The 2022- 2024 Needs Assessment for each PHN are available below.

 - Build workforce capacity to manage chronic disease and identify mental health and alcohol and other drugs issues.

 - Promote integration and care coordination to improve chronic disease management.